vruusmann/openscoring.io/_posts/2020-01-19-converting_logistic_regression_pmml.md

 Logistic regression is often the go-to algorithm for binary classification problems.

-This blog post demonstrates how to perform feature engineering and train a logistic regression model in a way that allows for quick productionization using the Predective Model Markup Language (PMML) standard.
+This blog post demonstrates how to perform data pre-processing and train a logistic regression model in a way that allows for quick productionization using the Predective Model Markup Language (PMML) standard.
 The same workflow is implemented using Scikit-Learn, R and Apache Spark frameworks to demostrate their particularities.

 Summary of the workflow:

 * Ingesting the raw dataset.
-* Feature engineering:
+* Data pre-processing:
   * Capturing and refining feature information.
   * Applying transformations to individual continuous and categorical features.
   * Interacting categorical features.